12 Entry-Level Tech Jobs To Kick-Start Your New Career

 Here’s where we start to get a little more niche, as you need specific skills or training to perform this role before you can be hired.

-If you're anything like me, nerded out and built your own PC, then you're probably fine with this role already.
+If you're anything like me, and have nerded out and built your own PC, then you're probably fine with this role already.

 1. Education: A diploma or degree in information technology, computer science, or a related field is typically required.
 Like I say though, if you can show specific relevant experience, you can often get brought in as a junior support role